This article was initially published on November 2018, then reviewed and updated with the information regarding CCPA on April 2020.

 Protecting data signals transmitted over the air between power distribution stations and central dispatch system.

-Technical constraints, right tools, and correct decisions
+PII encryption: technical constraints, right tools, and correct decisions #

 So why not just resort to encrypting everything, after all?
 In some businesses, this is still the best answer for safeguarding against all the possible risks.
 Yet, if the applications you run require access to customer data, and, moreover, your own internal sensitive data, this might not be the best solution.